 The company was also the No. 1 recruiter at UNC’s Kenan-Flagler School of Business.

-Tech companies like Amazon and Microsoft have become more aggressive recruiters of MBA talent in recent years.
-Amazon has had to be to sustain a massive hiring binge in recent years.
+Tech companies like Amazon and Microsoft have become more aggressive recruiters of MBA talent in recent years, in part to sustain a massive hiring binge in recent years.